 Orientation: A series of orientation sessions are conducted prior to each trip to familiarize students about the San Lucas community, the Mission, ongoing projects, and physical exam and history-taking skills.
 Participation in these sessions is mandatory for joining the program in Guatemala.
 There will also be required online orientation materials found on Canvas.

-Coordination: While the San Lucas Mission is involved in coordinating transportation, housing, and meals, this is a student-directed experience.
+Coordination: While faculty will help to coordinate some logistics with the Mission, the success of this experience depends on the students who will be participating.
 Students are responsible for any needed fundraising, purchasing of medications and other clinic supplies, and coordination within the UW group.
-Faculty are available to provide guidance when needed.
+Faculty are available to provide guidance to student leaders.

 Academics: Upon completion of the field experience, students will receive a 1-credit independent study (699) through the Emergency Medicine Department at UW.
 Students must be in good academic standing in order to participate in this program.